tommasorigon/India-SequentiaLogit/results.md

 ## [1] 42
 ```

-Then, the graph can be obtained then as follow
+Then, the Figure 3 can be obtained as follow

 ```r